Cyber security for UK logistics operators: what Cyber Essentials covers, what it doesn’t, and what really matters

 What logistics operators specifically need to think about

-What to ask in your next vendor questionnaire
+What to ask your software vendor

-Three questions, in priority order:
+Five questions, in priority order:

 - What is in scope of your Cyber Essentials certificate — corporate IT only, the product infrastructure, both?

 - What’s your patching and vulnerability response cadence between annual recertifications?
+What happens when a critical CVE lands in a dependency you ship?

 - What’s your incident response process if something happens at 3am on a Saturday and we’re affected?
+Who answers the phone, what’s their on-call obligation, what’s the first communication our team gets?